replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 Password: `[[ Instruqt-Var key="PASSWORD" hostname="node" ]]`

 Once you're logged in, navigate to the "Customers" page and find the customer "Nitflex."
-Click on the name "Nitflex" then sleect "Manage customer" to see the customer details and entitlements.
+Click on the name "Nitflex" then select "Manage customer" to see the customer details and entitlements.
 We need to enable the Embedded Cluster for Nitflex to be able to use it.

-There are a few license options for Embedded Cluster installations:
+There are a few license options that affect Embedded Cluster installations:

 1. **KOTS Install Enabled** This option enables installing with Replicated's KOTS Admin Console, which is used by the Embedded Cluster installation.